Frontline (The Bill): Part 3: End Game

 The events of End Game take place a week after Keane's death.
 With the criminal's ideals identified, DC Dasari invited bomb targets Jeff Bowman and Carl Adams to the station to be questioned about their links, along with Michael Gilcrest's friend James Marfield.
 Out on the streets, PCs Fletcher, Gayle, and Armstrong attended a break-in at an industrial unit, and when Fletcher tried calling the person who made the report, he unintentionally set off a flour bomb that left Armstrong shaken but unharmed.
 A memory stick found at the scene was used to tell the investigating team they had four hours to find a bomb before a sex offender would be blown up.
 Stone, back at work after his attack on Smithy, joined his posse as they investigated a software company that was linked to Bowman and Marfield.
 A name came from their searches, Colin Moore, and Smithy paired with DC Webb to put surveillance on his brother Bill.
 As he was arrested, Webb identified Colin Moore as James Marfield, making DCI Meadows realize the prime suspect was under their noses all along.
 With Colin already gone from the station, the need to find him heightened.
 The Child Exploitation and Online Protection division sent a list to Sun Hill, which they cross-referenced with Colin Moore's clients, and they discovered the name Peter Waverley on both lists.
-As his home and business were searched, Bill Moore revealed Colin searched pedophilia online to ensnare sex offenders, but Bill's wife caught him and assumed the wrong thing, and that the last bomb was personal.
+In the series, as his home and business were searched, Bill Moore revealed Colin searched pedophilia online to ensnare sex offenders, but Bill's wife caught him and assumed the wrong thing, and that the last bomb was personal.
 Waverley revealed his wife had the package and was heading to collect their children from school.
 Stone ducked out of Keane's funeral to find Mrs. Waverley, and as he and Webb found her car, they worked to rescue her baby from the back seat.
 As Meadows and Dasari found Colin, they tried to talk him down, but he set the bomb off anyway, however, Stone was able to rescue the baby before Mrs. Waverley's car exploded.
 Stone then attended Keane's funeral, telling her friends, family, and colleagues that her killer had been brought to justice.